-Lanpadegal is the image of two monolith lions, posing in front of Phashidegal.
-Yes, these effigies are those shielders that allow you to ride in it and take pictures, appending Bhaktapur durbar square as your backcloth.
+Lanpadegal is a representation of two monolith lions posing in front of Phashidegal.
+Yes, these are the shielders that allow you to ride in them and take selfies with the Bhaktapur Durbar Square as your backdrop.

 Coming to the lanpadegal, lanpadegal is the local name of those stone lions.
 Meanwhile, People started calling those stone lions lanpadegal.
 Because it stands as an obstruction in the road.

 The lanpadegal consists of three newari words.
 Lan, pa, and dega ( degal).
 That means road, obstruction, and temple respectively.
 Therefore, people know this temple as a temple bothering the road.
 According to this, lanpadegal became the name of this site.